cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

   secretName: cert-1
 ```

-When `--enable-certificate-owner-ref` is passed to the cert-manager controller, when issuing the X.509 certificate, cert-manager will create a Secret resource that looks like this:
+When `--enable-certificate-owner-ref` is passed to the cert-manager controller, cert-manager, when issuing the X.509 certificate, will create a Secret resource that looks like this:

 ```yaml
 apiVersion: v1